 Here we go again.
 Another company involved in trading carbon credits claiming to be an “industry-leader”.
 Carbon-ex has been mentioned in comments on REDD-Monitor following a post in January 2012 about MH Carbon.
 It seems worthwhile to take a look at Carbon-ex, to see how many red flags this company raises based on what we know so far.

 On its website, Carbon-ex claims that, “With offices in Luxembourg, and access to Bluenext, Carbonex S.A.R.L are ideally placed to help.”

-The company gives its office address as 13 Rue de la Fonderie, Luxembourg.
-The photograph above is of the company’s office on google maps.
+The company gives its office address as 13 rue de la Fonderie, Luxembourg.
+The photograph on the left is of the company’s office on google maps.
 It looks nice enough, but, well, kind of small for an “industry-leader in trading carbon credits”.
 Perhaps more importantly, BlueNext closed its spot and derivatives trading operations in December 2012.

 Carbon-ex states that, “According to the World Bank, the global carbon trading market is now worth a phenomenal US$144 billion, up 6% from 2008 despite the global downturn,” and offers “access to this market by trading CERs, VERs and EUAS”.

 Actually, the value of global carbon markets fell in 2012 by 35% (from €96 billion in 2011 down to €62 billion).
 More seriously, for anyone wanting to make money by buying carbon credits, the price of carbon credits fell by almost half in 2012, down to €5.82 per ton, from €11.45 per ton in 2011.